VOTE APRIL 6th 2PM-9PM

 I’ve been a business owner and homeowner in Los Feliz for the past 6 years.
 Since moving here from NYC I’ve become an advisor to the Downtown Women’s Center, and established the retail marketing and design studio, Scaling Retail, that works closely with innovative retail companies.
 In 2017 I was honored to receive an award from industry leader WWD as one of the top women leaders in business, and just this past year Scaling Retail was selected as one of the top 100 small businesses in the country.
 I am passionate about small business, community and advocating for the homeless and disenfranchised.
 If given the opportunity to represent District C, I commit to compassion and integrity to creatively solve problems big and small as our community evolves and flourishes.
 You can find me in the neighborhood taking a class at Wundabar, eating at Il Capriccio, or walking my rescue, Viva.
 Here’s to a great future for our neighborhood!

 I am a native Angeleno, a civil rights lawyer, and a proud resident of Los Feliz.
 I’m running to represent District C because I love our neighborhood and want to make it safer, more environmentally-friendly, and more proactive in meeting the challenges of the city’s housing crisis.
-If elected, I will fight for: (1) traffic calming, crosswalks on Hillhurst/Vermont, and improved lighting on residential streets; (2) solar panels on the Los Feliz Public Library; and (3) community-led, affordable development that preserves the character and economic diversity of our neighborhood.
+If elected, I will fight for: (1) traffic calming, crosswalks on Hillhurst/Vermont, and speed bumps on residential streets; (2) solar panels on the Los Feliz Public Library and waste-reduction programs; and (3) community-led, affordable development that preserves the character and economic diversity of our neighborhood.
 I will also meet regularly with the stakeholders in my district to make sure the Council is responding to their needs and concerns.
 I feel lucky to live in Los Feliz.
 Its locally-owned businesses, walkability, and parks already make it the best neighborhood in the City.
 I would be honored to represent you—and work with you—to make it even better.
 For more info, head to: joshforlosfeliz.com.

 I have been a resident of Los Angeles for the past 16 years and have lived in Los Feliz for the past six.
 I love our neighborhood, with its restaurants, eclectic businesses and Griffith Park around the corner.
 I am a writer/performer and am active in the indie comedy community in town.
 My particular issues of concern are renters’ rights, advocating for the homeless, accessibility to public transportation and public education.
 Regardless of whether or not I am elected, I’m excited to support neighborhood council activities moving forward!